pacificclimate/modelmeta/README.rst

 A Postgres database is somewhat more elaborate to set up, but it is also the foundation of a production database, not least because we use PostGIS.

-These instructions follow the pattern of database name and schema name established in ``pcic_meta``:

-- The name of the database and of the schema which houses the ``modelmeta`` tables proper are the same, e.g., ``pcic_meta``.

-This is not by any means mandatory.

 Instructions:

 #.
 Choose a name for your new database/schema, e.g., ``ce_meta``.

 #.
 On the server of your choice (e.g., ``monsoon``):

-   Note: These operations must be performed with high-level permissions.
+   **Note**: These operations must be performed with high-level permissions.
    See the System Administrator to have these done or obtain permissions.

    For a record of such a creation, see `Redmine Issue 696 <https://redmine.pacificclimate.org/issues/696>`_.